pnarah/coursera/MApp/19-security-hardening-and-rate-limits.md

 4. Log suspicious events.

 ## Prompts You Can Use
-- "Add rate limiting to OTP send endpoint using Redis counters."
+- "Add rate limiting to OTP send endpoint using slowapi and Redis."
-- "Implement global DTO validation in NestJS."
+- "Implement global request validation in FastAPI using Pydantic."
-- "Configure helmet and strict CORS rules."
+- "Configure CORS middleware with strict origins in FastAPI."
+- "Add security headers using fastapi-security-headers or custom middleware."

 ## Acceptance Criteria
 - Excessive requests receive 429 errors.